 - Communicate that hot-desking is not permitted.

-- Inform employees that plates, mugs and cutlery must be washed up immediately or loaded into the dishwasher – no one likes a dish dumper.
+- Inform employees that plates, mugs and cutlery must be washed up immediately or loaded into the dishwasher – no one likes a dish dumper anyway.

 Top tip: If you need to disinfect a surface, make sure you clean it first using detergent.
 A disinfectant will not kill germs if the surface hasn’t been cleaned first.

-This measure is probably the hardest, especially when you work in a small office or you’re reunited with your work bestie…
+This one is probably the hardest, especially when you work in a small office or you’re reunited with your work bestie…

 With restrictions lifting, physical distancing is easy to forget.
 Posters are a simple way to keep it front of mind, along with the following measures:

 - Provide online meeting software – if a meeting can’t be done remotely, limit attendees, choose a large room and keep it short.

 - Put up signs to let workers know how many people can use meeting rooms and lifts at once.
 This number will vary depending on your state government’s rules and the size of your facilities, so it’s up to you to determine a safe capacity.

 - Create a roster for employees to work in shifts if necessary.